Recipes, Guides, Lifestyles by GRATSI

 Caffè Lungo: This “long coffee” is an espresso with a bit of hot water but still stronger than an Americano.

-A very important aspect about the ritual coffee in Italy is that coffee is usually enjoyed slowly in small cups, so there’s not usually a to – go option.
+A very important aspect about the coffee ritual in Italy is that coffee is usually enjoyed slowly in small cups, so there’s not usually a to-go option.

 AT THE BAR – Al banco